 How do I register for the Computing Quality Framework if I work for a Local Authority/ MAT or other recognised organisation and need a demonstration account to work with schools?

 You should email firstname.lastname@example.org and explain why the account is required.

 The Computing Quality Framework (CQF) allows schools/academies to review their Computing provision across various criteria, benchmark it against good practice and other schools/academies, produce action plans, and access good practice resources.

 Is there a charge to use the tool?

-No, the tool is provided free of charge by the National Centre for Computing Education, supported by Department for Education, BCS, the Chartered Institute for IT, and the South West Grid for Learning.
+No, the tool is provided free of charge by the National Centre for Computing Education, delivered by STEM Learning and supported by South West Grid for Learning.

 Where can I find additional information about the tool?

 Further information can be found under ‘Overview’, including a guide to the Framework criteria / measurables, a ‘how to’, and information on various features and benefits.

 Can I just use the pdf version for my review?